Free U.S. Shipping ($70+)

 The dosage was calculated by converting the body weight from pounds to kilograms (1 lb = 0.453592 kg) and multiplying by the respective mg/kg rate.

-Epicatechin Supplement Dosages
+Epicatechin Dosages

 A bottle of epicatechin tablets with tablets all around

-Despite the lack of extensive clinical trials and FDA approval, epicatechin supplements have become increasingly popular, especially among those interested in natural health products.
-Here's a look at some popular epicatechin supplements and the dosages they recommend:
+Despite the lack of extensive clinical trials and FDA approval, epicatechin has become increasingly popular, especially among consumers interested in natural health products.

-Standard Epicatechin Supplements
+Standard Epicatechin Options

-High Dose Epicatechin Supplements
+High Dose Epicatechin Capsules

-Neurogan Health offer the strongest epicatechin capsules on the market with 500 mg.
 While Nutrabio (another competitor) recommends one capsule, we think you can work up to 2 capsules daily to reach 1000 mg of epicatechin.

-In studies, precise doses target specific health effects, whereas supplements are designed for general consumption with a broader range of goals.
-On top of this, the real-world absorption of epicatechin can vary due to individual differences in metabolism and other factors, prompting manufacturers to increase the dosage to ensure effectiveness.
+Keep in mind that the real-world absorption of epicatechin can vary due to individual differences in metabolism and other factors, prompting manufacturers to increase the dosage to ensure effectiveness.

 How Much Epicatechin for Muscle Growth?